List of highways in Puerto Rico: Interstates

 There are no Interstate-signed highways in Puerto Rico, but there are roadways that have received up to 90% of their funding from the US Interstate Highway System.
 Still, at least as of 2007, none of such highways funded by the Interstate Highway program were planned or built to the standards of the Interstate Highway System.
 As of March 2001, Puerto Rico had 410 km of such roadways.
 As of 2001, there were three highways in Puerto Rico funded under the Interstate Highway Program.
-For obvious reasons, these routes—as with Interstate Highways in Alaska and Interstate Highways in Hawaii—do not connect to the Interstate Highway System in the contiguous United States.
+These routes—such as with Interstate Highways in Alaska and Interstate Highways in Hawaii—do not connect to the Interstate Highway System in the contiguous United States.

 Like Interstate routes in Alaska, Puerto Rico Interstate routes are unsigned.
 For administrative and funding purposes, the three routes have been designated as PRI-1, PRI-2 and PRI-3 and run along various combinations of Puerto Rico routes.
 They do not follow the even-and-odd-number rule used in mainland United States that indicates direction of travel.
 Per Section 103(c)(1)(B) (ii), Title 23, United States Code (23 U.S.C.)
 Puerto Rico is exempt from the design standards of Section 109(b).

 Puerto Rico's Interstate routes should not be confused with Puerto Rico Routes PR-1, PR-2, and PR-3, which are other major highways in Puerto Rico.